 For the purposes of these accounts, the 'NAMA Group' comprises the parent entity NAMA (the Agency) and all entities shown in Chart 1 on page 9.
+RLHC and RLHC II were liquidated on 17 November 2022 and ceased to be a NAMA entity on that date.

 With the exception of RLHC and RLHC II, the address of the registered office of each company is Treasury Dock, North Wall Quay, Dublin 1.
-Each Company is incorporated and domiciled in the Republic of Ireland, except for RLHC and RLHC II which are incorporated and domiciled in Portugal.
-The address of the registered office of RLHC and RLHC II is Rua Garrett, n°.
-64, 1200-204 Lisbon, Portugal.
+Each Company is incorporated and domiciled in the Republic of Ireland, except for RLHC and RLHC II which were incorporated and domiciled in Portugal.
+The address of the registered office of RLHC and RLHC II was Rua Garrett, no. 64, 1200-204 Lisbon, Portugal.